kirkofypsi/7DWorkProblemModel/dimensions/leadership.md

 * *management's respect for staff is low*

 ### NO APPRECIATION OR RECOGNITION
 > Leaders are perceived as showing little or no appreciation for hard work and contributions made by employees.
-They are accused of undervaluing their employees, minimizing individual contributions made by them or simply not recognizing any great work done, which could diminish employees' sense of accomplishment and motivation.
+They are accused of undervaluing their employees or failing to see contributions made by them, which could diminish employees' sense of accomplishment and motivation.

 __Exemplary statements reported by employees:__